VerifiedarXiv:2210.0274726 min

 A single conditional path pt(x | x₁), drawn as a cloud of samples μt + σt·ε.
 It starts as the standard Gaussian at t=0 and contracts onto one data point x₁ at t=1.
 Slide t; toggle OT vs diffusion to see the two schedules for μt and σt.

 One conditional path is not a generative model.
-It only knows about one data point.
-But a dataset is a pile of data points, and we are about to add the piles up.
+It covers only one data point.
+But a dataset is a pile of data points, and we are about to add them up.

 Average the easy fields into the hard one

-Here is the bridge from one example back to the whole distribution.
+The bridge from one example back to the full distribution is a mixture.
 The conditional paths all start at the same noise and each ends at its own data point.
-If we mix them, weighting each by how likely its data point is under the data distribution q(x1)q(x_1), we recover a path over the whole dataset.
+If we mix them, weighting each by how likely its data point is under the data distribution q(x1)q(x_1), we recover a path over the entire dataset.
 That mixture is the marginal probability path:

-Now the part that is not obvious.
+The next part is less obvious.
 Each conditional path has its own generating velocity ut(xx1)u_t(x \mid x_1).
 What single velocity field generates the mixture path?
 It would be lovely if it were just the average of the conditional velocities, and it almost is.
 You have to weight each conditional velocity by the posterior probability that the point xx came from data point x1x_1, which by Bayes is pt(xx1)q(x1)/pt(x)p_t(x \mid x_1)q(x_1)/p_t(x):

 So the intractable oracle utu_t from the dream objective is not so mysterious after all.
 It is a posterior-weighted average of conditional velocities we can each write down.
 Drag the probe point below: each amber arrow is one data point's conditional push (fatter when that point is the more likely explanation of where the probe is), and the teal arrow is the average they produce, which is utu_t at that spot.